EskelinenAntti/omarchy-theme-loader.nvim/README.md

 Your are not forced to use the same Neovim themes as Omarchy uses by default.

-For example, if you want to keep your Neovim setup minimal and don't want to install any additional theme plugins, you can override omarchy-theme-loader's configuration to stick with Neovim's builtin themes.
+For example, if you want to keep your Neovim setup minimal and don't want to install any additional theme plugins, you can override omarchy-theme-loader's default configuration to stick with Neovim's builtin themes.

 <details>
 <summary>lazy.nvim example</summary>